YDIN/branding/docs/headline.md

 Very commonly used in LinkedIn, but gives an impression of a person passively waiting for someone to contact and ask.

-That may work sometimes, but in generally (also in job hunting) it's always better to take "the driver's seat", than wait for someone else to take the initiative.
+That may work sometimes, but in general (also in job hunting) it's always better to take "the driver's seat", than wait for someone else to take the initiative.
 Or even worse, give that impression that you're just a passenger...

-If you're profile is interesting, people will contact you, even without saying "desperately looking" in your headline.
-You can also use LinkedIn's job seeking settings to make sure you're profile will be flagged to recruiters etc as "actively looking".
+If your profile is interesting, people will contact you, even without saying "desperately looking" in your headline.
+You can also use LinkedIn's job-seeking settings to make sure you're profile will be flagged to recruiters etc as "actively looking".

 If you want to describe more publicly about your interest to find a new job, or just consulting gigs, you can mention that at the end of your summary with more details about what you're looking for, and instructions how to contact you.
 (TODO: Link to Summary page)

 ---

 ## 5.12.
-Test you headline on both mobile and desktop
+Test your headline on both mobile and desktop

-If we decide to use the whole 120 character, make sure to test it on both mobile and desktop to see what actually is that first impression you give.
+If we decide to use the whole 120 characters, make sure to test it on both mobile and desktop to see what actually is that first impression you give.

 If most of your relevant message is not shown, you need to re-structure the headline.